Conservation management and appraisals

 Character appraisals help to provide a clear assessment and definition of an area's special interest and the action needed to preserve it.
 They also help to generate awareness and encourage property owners to take the right sort of action for themselves.
 Appraisals also help in the review of the boundaries and identify areas where enhancement may be desirable.

-The personal data you provide in the public consultation is required as part of the Council's statutory planning function and will help the Council fulfil its official duties.
+The personal data you provide in the public consultation is required as part of the Council's statutory planning function and will help the Council fulfill its official duties.
 Whilst the information that you provide will not be published you may wish to avoid providing any unnecessary personal information.
 We will, however, always require your name and address in any correspondence that you make.

 A full copy of our Data Protection Policy, which explains how we administer, process and store your data, can be viewed and downloaded from our Website.